 - Magic Keyboard – Again, it’s great that you can charge this up by plugging it in, without having to worry about batteries.
 And thankfully the charging port is in a much more sensible position at the back, so at least you can use the keyboard while it’s charging.

 - Final Cut Pro X – When I bought my first computer, video making wasn’t a consideration in the slightest.
-But having since become a small Youtuber, I figured this was the perfect opportunity to upgrade to better editing software.
+But having since become a small Youtuber, I figured this was the perfect opportunity to upgrade to better editing software in case it comes in useful.
 Now I just need to spend time playing around with it and learning what it can do.
 If anybody knows any good beginner tutorials or has any tips for using it, by all means let me know.
 But I’m sure I’ll figure things out by playing around with it myself.